Lucino772/pymojang/docs/account/microsoft/connect.md

 To do so you will first need to create an [`Microsoft Azure App`](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to get your **client id** and **client secret**.
 Once you have those credentials, you can call the [`microsoft_app`][mojang.account.ext.microsoft.microsoft_app] function with your credentials and it will create a [`MicrosotApp`][mojang.account.ext.microsoft.MicrosoftApp] for you.

 Now to authenticate a user, he will need to visit the [`authorization_url`][mojang.account.ext.microsoft.MicrosoftApp.authorization_url] and grant access to your app, he will then be redirected to an url with a **code** parameter.
-The value of this parameter can the be used when calling the function [`authenticate`][mojang.account.ext.microsoft.MicrosoftApp.authenticate] that will return the same [`UserSession`][mojang.account.ext.session.UserSession] object as the [`connect`][mojang.account.ext.session.connect] function.
+The value of this parameter can the be used when calling the function [`authenticate`][mojang.account.ext.microsoft.MicrosoftApp.authenticate] that will return a [`MicrosoftAuthenticatedUser`][mojang.account.ext._profile.MicrosoftAuthenticatedUser] object.